aclark4life/blog/2009/12/31/new-years-python-meme/index.rst

 What’s the coolest Python application, framework or library you have discovered in 2009?
 ----------------------------------------------------------------------------------------

 That would be |Zenoss|.
 I'm very impressed with the application as well as the community, which is awesome.
-They remind me a lot of the Plone community; I think the two can learn a lot from each other.
+They remind me a lot of the Plone community.
+I think the two can learn a lot from each other.

 What new programming technique did you learn in 2009?
 -----------------------------------------------------